mitchellwrosen/boston-haskell-arcade/README.md

 - **init**.
 The initial model.

 - **update**.
 The update loop.
-Given an event, which is either a tick or a terminal event, update the current model.
+Given an input event, update the current model.

 - **view**.
 Render the current model.